Chicken Molting

 Lastly, consider adding extra bedding to nesting boxes and rest areas for added warmth and comfort, encouraging chickens to rest more, which is crucial for their recovery and feather regrowth.

-Closely monitoring the health and well-being of chickens during moulting is crucial, as the stress of losing and regrowing feathers can make them more vulnerable to illness.
+Closely monitoring the health and well-being of chickens during molting is crucial, as the stress of losing and regrowing feathers can make them more vulnerable to illness.

 Regularly check for signs of distress or disease, such as lethargy, loss of appetite, or unusual behavior, which could indicate underlying health issues needing attention.